 Today is the tax deadline.
 Have you filed your tax return yet?
 If you are mailing your tax return, it must be postmarked today.
 If you are efiling with a program like TurboTax, you must submit your electronic return today.

 But what if you cannot meet the tax deadline?
-Now that the tax season is winding down, it’s a good time to review how and when to file for an extension, as well as the possible delays in filing and receiving your refunds.
+There are certain circumstances when a person needs to file for an extension from the April filing deadline.
+If you won’t meet the tax deadline today, it’s a good time to review how and when to file for an extension, as well as the possible delays in filing and receiving your refunds.

 Tax Due Dates

 We all know the significance of the April tax deadline, but what about June 15 and October 15?

 If you are living outside of the country on the tax deadline in April, you are allowed two months extra time (June 15) to send in your tax return without needing to file for an extension.